mathmaniac43/Kitchenator/README.md

 ## Overview
-The state is recorded and available on a server launched by `kitchennet.py` The clients hook into this server and either update or check on the state by calling different HTTP methods KitchenNet is (at least for now) the state manager
+The state is recorded and available on a server launched by `kitchennet.py` The clients hook into this server and either update or check on the state by calling different HTTP methods KitchenNet proceeds through a number of different states during an ingredient cycle.
+The states are set by a State Manager Client.

-Information is passed between clients by updates to the state managed by KitchenNet.
+Information is passed between clients by updates to the states held by KitchenNet.
 All data is passed as JSON

 ### Gesture Client: